2025/11/13

 Breadcrumbs navigation

-In mid-November, Luxembourg became the stage for one of Europe’s most significant showcases of artistic craftsmanship – the De Mains De Maîtres Biennale (“From the Hands of Masters”).
+In mid-November, Luxembourg became the stage for one of Europe’s most significant showcases of artistic craftsmanship.
+The De Mains De Maîtres Biennale (“From the Hands of Masters”).
 This year’s edition was particularly meaningful for the Czech Republic, as it was chosen as the event’s honorary guest country.

-“Czech participation as the honorary guest country is an opportunity to strengthen cultural diplomacy and showcase our creativity on the international stage,” said the Czech Ambassador to Luxembourg, Barbara Karpetová.
-According to the organisers, the Western world is increasingly returning to its roots — to traditional craftsmanship and to the values of handmade work.
-The biennale therefore presents creations whose worth grows over time, with the care and mastery their authors devote to every detail.
+“Having the Czech Republic participate as the honorary guest country is an opportunity to strengthen cultural diplomacy and showcase our creativity on the international stage,” said the Czech Ambassador to Luxembourg, Barbara Karpetová.
+According to the organisers, the Western world is increasingly returning to its roots—to traditional craftsmanship and to the values of handmade work.
+Therefore, the biennale presents creations whose worth grows over time, with the care and mastery their authors devote to every detail.

-The idea to invite the Czech Republic as the honorary guest originated during the meeting of the Czech presidential couple with the Grand Ducal couple the previous year.
+The idea to invite the Czech Republic as the honorary guest originated during the meeting of the Czech presidential couple with the Grand Ducal couple the year prior.
 Under the patronage of Her Royal Highness Grand Duchess Stéphanie of Luxembourg and the auspices of the President of the Czech Republic, Petr Pavel, a unique opportunity emerged to present the richness of Czech craftsmanship to an international audience.

-From left: Magnus vase, Peacock, and Microcosmos
+Left to right: Magnus vase, Peacock, and Microcosmos

 Moser Export Manager Lenka Karonis with the Grand Ducal couple